How to Manage a Barbershop: 5 Tips to Level Up Your Game!

 Now, one very important thing is that you have to save all this customer data in one place and in a proper format, as you can’t be asking the same questions again and again.

-Here’s where you can consider using an online booking software like Appointy which lets you create customer notes to keep track of preferences and key details of the customer, and also group them based on different parameters to enhance your marketing activities.
+Here’s where you can consider using a barber shop management software Appointy which lets you create customer notes to keep track of preferences and key details of the customer, and also group them based on different parameters to enhance your marketing activities.

 Now, let’s take a deeper look at personalizing the client experience!